woody34/blocks/README.md

 Performs linting operations against the project using the `./eslintrc.json` config

+### `npm prettier:conflicts`

+Performs a check against your eslint and prettier rules to find conflicts

 ### `npm test`

 Launches the jest unit test runner in watch mode.\